ShawnZhong/AP-Chemistry/README.md

 # [AP Chemistry](https://stats.shawnzhong.com)
 Notes and Exercises on Advanced Placement Chemistry.
 I took notes based on the past exams collected below.
-You can download a PDF version of the notes   <a href="AP-Chemistry.pdf"  target="_blank" >here</a>.
+You can also download a PDF version of the notes   <a href="AP-Chemistry.pdf"  target="_blank" >here</a>.

 The source for the website is hosted on [GitHub](https://github.com/ShawnZhong/AP-Chemistry).